JezerM/web-greeter/mds/howto/auth.md

 For every user, creates a button with the `display_name` as text.
 Then, adds an event listener on "click" event, which updates the user.
 Inside `updateUser`, theme could update visual things, such as a label containing the actual user, the image, or things like that; then, cancels the current authentication procedure (if any) and starts a new authentication with the selected user.

 You could add these buttons wherever you want.
 Or, in another way, you could create whatever element you want as long as every element starts a new authentication procedure.

+> **NOTE**: As the user is selected manually and there could be a big gap between `lightdm.authenticate` and `lightdm.respond`, there is no need to add a delay before doing a response.

 ## Both
 The greeter offers a way to know if user wanted to show a manual login with [`lightdm.show_manual_login_hint`](/api/Greeter.md#LightDM.Greeter+show_manual_login_hint), an option inside the lightdm config (`/etc/lightdm/lightdm.conf`).